MiaLWGH/WiSTraining/README.md

    - Make sure to select your key pair.
    - Under 'Network settings', please pay attention to your VPC ID.
 Select 'Create security group'.
 Besides 'Allow SSH traffic from', choose 'My IP'.
 If you are facing the connection timed out issue, please refer to Part 1 - Step 3 - Linux part - number 3 to find your real public IP.
 Another option is to use a CIDR.

    Note: Your two instances should have different security groups.
+Please take a note of your security group IDs, private IP addresses.

 3. Open two terminals on your laptop and SSH to both instances.